 10. George RR Martin (Author)

-I’ve always been fascinated by the Bengal Cat, in large part because:
+I’ve always been fascinated by the Bengal Cat, large in part because:

 A: They look awesome.